Custom Home and Remodeling Blog

 A wood composite door is made from a compound of wood fibers, reconstituted wood, or other wood derivatives.
 Composite doors will not shrink or expand and are less expensive than solid wood doors.

-Hollow core doors are popular since they are affordable and available in a wide variety of styles.
+Hollow-core doors are popular since they are affordable and available in a wide variety of styles.
 The outside is made from plywood, fiberglass, or a molded composite skin, and the inside contains a cardboard honeycomb.
-Since the inside of the door is hollow, this type of door offers little in the way of sound deadening or temperature control, but they are the least expensive choice on the market. - Solid Core Doors
+Since the inside of the door is hollow, this type of door offers little in the way of sound deadening or temperature control, but they are the least expensive choice on the market.

 How Do You Choose The Right Front Door For Your Home?

-There are many types of interior doors from which to choose.
-What you pick will depend upon the look you are trying to achieve, and the functionality of the door in each room.
+There are many styles of interior doors from which to choose.
+What you pick will depend upon the look you are trying to achieve and the functionality you need from the door in each room.

 1. Panel Doors